Kalle Reichelt

-Karl Ludvig "Kalle" Reichelt (28 November 1933 – 29 October 2016) was a Norwegian medical researcher.
-He was best known for his research on the opioid peptides in casein and gluten.
-He also did important work on cancer.
+Karl Ludvig "Kalle" Reichelt (28 November 1933 – 29 October 2016) was a Norwegian medical researcher and alternative medicine practitioner.
+He was best known for the controversial and unproven claim that opioid peptides derived from casein and gluten were causally linked to various psychiatric disorders, as well as his suggestion that gluten-free, casein-free diets could be used to treat them.

-In 1972, he delivered his PhD thesis at the University of Oslo:
+Education

-“An investigation into the nature and function of anionic acids, peptides, and acid-soluble proteins from brain tissue”.
+In 1972, Reichelt earned his medical doctorate from the University of Oslo.
+His thesis was titled, "An investigation into the nature and function of anionic acids, peptides, and acid-soluble proteins from brain tissue."

-The voluntary association Mat og Atferd (in English Food & Behaviour) is established in Norway on the basis of Reichelt´s work.
+Career

-He worked daily at Rikshospitalet, Norwegian for the National Hospital, in Oslo, Norway, until medio 2012 as a senior researcher and advisor.
+Reichelt worked at the Pediatric Research Institute at what is now Oslo University Hospital, Rikshospitalet from 1972 to 2012.
+He was a senior researcher and advisor.

-Karl Ludvig Reichelt received HM The King's Medal of Merit in gold in 2004.
+Reichelt received a gold King's Medal of Merit in 2004.